 Facilities to encourage excellence

-The purpose-built Art Department comprises two large 2-D studios, facilities for printmaking and a superb 3-D area equipped with a range of power tools and two kilns.
-Design technology is taught in a fully equipped workshop and studio, using state-of-the-art computer-controlled machinery.
-The Sports Centre includes a sports hall, two squash courts, fitness studio and a dance/gymnastics studio.
-In addition, there are extensive outdoor playing areas, an indoor tennis dome, an indoor swimming pool and an all-weather pitch.
+The School’s 600-seat auditorium boasts industry-standard facilities and a professional studio theatre.
+The Art Department comprises two large 2-D studios, 3-D area equipped power tools and two kilns and printmaking facilities.
+Design technology is taught in a fully equipped workshop and studio, using computer-controlled machinery.
+The Sports Department includes a hall, squash courts, fitness, dance/gymnastics studios, indoor tennis dome, swimming pool and extensive outdoor courts and pitches.

 Pastoral care is a key strength of our school

 Much time is dedicated to creating an environment where the girls have space to flourish, supported by committed and experienced residential staff, including a Chaplain/Priest-in-Residence since September 2014.